 The Emerald Challenge has been created to support, and recognise, IQ members as they develop projects and research ideas to help their organisations and the wider industry meet these global challenges.

-A grant of £5,000 to be awarded annually to an IQ technical member, member or fellow to develop ideas that directly contributes to the progress of an organisation towards achieving Net Zero Carbon.
+A grant of £5,000 is to be awarded annually to an IQ Technical Member (TMIQ), Member (MIQ) or Fellow (FIQ) to develop ideas that directly contribute to the progress of an organisation towards achieving Net Zero Carbon.

 The Emerald Challenge will consider any project that fits under the broader headline of sustainability, but typically would expect to see submissions in areas such as: